aschneider15/CSC560-Rewrite/Node API/Creating API.md

 ```

 If your file doesn't look like this, then you made a mistake when attempting to install the dependencies.
 Remember that to install a package, the command is `npm install`and then the name
 of the package you want to install.
-If you want to install all of the dependencies we will use with one command, use `npm install express nodemon mongoose`.
+If you want to install all of the packages we will use with one command, use `npm install express nodemon mongoose`.

 ## Creating a Server